yotaAI/VGGNet/README.md

 ✏️ As mentioned in the paper the larger of models `VGG13 VGG16 VGG19` are initialized from `Trained VGG11`.

 ✏️ Or we can train them directly with normal distribution of weights.

+✏️ I have added a Scheduler for decreasing learning rate by 10 when loss reaches saturation.

+✏️ For Learning purpose I have initialized model on Random weights.

 ## 🗃️ Dataset